Qayyum Changezi | |

 Managerclubs1: | Shaheen FC |

-Abdul Qayyum Ali Khan Changezi (Urdu: ; 25 December 1935 – 25 June 2005), commonly known as Qayyum Changezi, was a Pakistani footballer who played as a forward.
+Abdul Qayyum Khan Ali Changezi (Urdu: ; 25 December 1935 – 25 June 2005), commonly known as Qayyum Changezi, was a Pakistani footballer.
+A versatile player, Changezi played in multiple positions, including forward in the centre or as an inside left, and as full back.
 Considered as one of the earliest legends in Pakistan football history, he was known for his leadership, free kicks, and goal-scoring abilities.[2]
 [3]

 Belonging to the ethnic Hazara community, Changezi was born in Quetta in the Baluchistan Agency of British India on 25 December 1935.[4]
 [5] [6]

-He developed an interest in football while attending high school, playing for Hazara Club Quetta in his youth until making his senior debut in 1950.[8]
-[9] In the 1950s, he toured in club tournaments in Iran and India with Karachi Kickers and Karachi Mohammedan, and in 1956 again with Karachi Kickers and Hazara Club.
+He developed an interest in football while attending high school, playing for Hazara Club Quetta in his youth until making his senior debut in 1950 with Afghan Club Quetta.[7]
+[8] In the 1950s, he toured in club tournaments in Iran and India with Karachi Kickers and Karachi Mohammedan, and in 1956 again with Karachi Kickers and Hazara Club.

-During a 1963 global tour, Germany's Bundesliga club Fortuna Düsseldorf faced aircraft issues, leading to an unexpected stay in Pakistan.
+A few months later during a 1963 global tour, Germany's Bundesliga club Fortuna Düsseldorf faced aircraft issues, leading to an unexpected stay in Pakistan.
 The Pakistan Football Federation invited the club to play friendly matches against select XI teams from East and West Pakistan.
-Fortuna enthusiastically accepted, competing against teams like East Pakistan Sports Board XI in Dacca, which included the veteran Changezi, drawing crowds of thousands.
+Fortuna enthusiastically accepted, competing against teams like East Pakistan Sports Board XI in Dacca, which included Changezi as captain, where he scored East Pakistan's consolation goal from a long-distance free-kick in a 1–4 defeat.

 In 1977, Qayyum was appointed as manager of the Shaheen FC club which toured in the Afghanistan Republic Day Festival Cup in Kabul.[18]

-Changezi died on 25 June 2005 due to a heart attack.
+Changezi died on 25 June 2005 in Lahore, due to a heart attack.
+His dead body was transported to his native city Quetta for burial.

-Highly still praised by the local Hazara community, the Qayyum Papa Stadium in Mari Abad in Quetta is named after him.[18]
-[19]
+In 2014, the Qayyum Papa Stadium in Mari Abad in Quetta was inaugurated after his name.[20]
+[21]

 Note: Exact figures of Pakistani players before 1989 are not yet known and yet to be researched.
 Below are goals recorded.